 What is it?
 Speaking of parties and lycra, No Lights, No Lycra classes let you embrace all the tragic and invigorating qualities about dancing while hiding out in the dark.
 Yep, letting loose isn’t as intimidating when you can literally crump, twerk and grind like no-one is watching!
 Inhibitions are left at the door, along with any desire to sit still when you hear a beat.
 And the best bit?
 Classes are super-loose and unstructured so there are no tricky steps to learn!

 Where?
 Hit up nolightsnolycra.com for a list of registered venues.
 Think anywhere there is a huge (dark) space – town halls, school halls, and community centres!

 You’ll need: Yourself – yep, that’s literally it.

-6. Barre - Best for strength
+6. Best for strength: Barre

+What is it?
 If the idea of taking a ballet class gives you flashbacks of five-year-old you enduring scary-tight buns and strict teachers – but you do secretly want to nail a pirouette again – enrol in a barre trial class and make some new memories (and muscles).
 With ballet-inspired postures and equipment, the classes focus on combining isometric (holding still) strength training with high reps of small-range movements.
 Handheld weights and resistance bands take this up a notch!